Engineering

 localization-testing

-Automated internationalization (i18n) and localization (l10n) testing suite for global applications, covering translations, RTL layouts, locale-specific formats, and Unicode support.
+Automated internationalization (i18n) and localization (l10n) testing suite for global software.
+Validates translations, RTL layouts, locale-specific formats, and unicode support.

 Introduction

-• RTL (Right-to-Left) layout analysis for languages such as Arabic and Hebrew, verifying that CSS directions, mirror images, and navigation elements flip correctly.
+• Advanced RTL layout validation for languages like Arabic and Hebrew, ensuring UI elements, icons, and text directions flip correctly.

 Repository Stats